-table: List of event log GAM ID Severity Description Details Corrective action 1 (0x001) Info/1 A physical disk has been placed online.
-A hard disk drive has become "Online".
+GAM ID Severity Description Details Corrective action 1 (0x001) Info/1 A physical disk has been placed online.
+A hard disk has become operational.
 None.
 2 (0x002) Info/1 Physical disk added as hot spare.
-A hard disk drive has been set as a hot spare.
+A hard disk has been set as a hot spare.
 None.
 3 (0x003) Error/3 Physical disk error found.
 A bad sector was found on the media.
 A mechanical failure of the device.
 The host device detected an invalid sequence.
 The target device is missing.
-Check the state of the target hard disk drive.
-If it has a failure, see "6.2.2 Replacing a Failed Hard Disk Drive [GAM]" (\rightarrow pg.136) to replace it and perform a rebuild.
-If the error occurred only temporarily and does not occur again, the hard disk drive is recovered and no action is required.
-However, if this error occurs frequently, we recommend that you replace the drive as a precautionary measure, referring to "6.2.3 Preventive Replacement of a Hard Disk Drive [GAM]" (\rightarrow pg.138).
+Check the state of the target hard disk.
+If it has a failure, see "6.2.2 Replacing Failed Hard Disk [GAM]" (→pg.132) to replace it and perform a rebuild.
+If the error occurred only temporarily and does not occur again, the hard disk is recovered and no action is required.
+However, if this error occurs frequently, we recommend that you replace the drive as a precautionary measure, referring to "6.2.3 Preventive Replacement of Hard Disk [GAM]" (→pg.134).
 4 (0x004) Error/3 Physical disk PFA condition found; this disk may fail soon.
-A failure has been predicted for the hard disk drive.
-See "6.2.3 Preventive Replacement of a Hard Disk Drive [GAM]" $(\rightarrow pg.138)$ and replace the hard disk drive as a preventive measure.
+A failure has been predicted for the hard disk.
+See "6.2.3 Preventive Replacement of Hard Disk [GAM]" (→pg.134) and replace the hard disk as a preventive measure.
 5 (0x005) Info/1 An automatic rebuild has started.
 Rebuild started automatically.
 None.
 6 (0x006) Info/1 A rebuild has started.
 Rebuild started via a command.
 None.
 7 (0x007) Info/1 Rebuild is over.
 Rebuild has been completed.
 None.
 8 (0x008) Info/1 Rebuild is cancelled.
 Rebuild was canceled.
 Perform the rebuild again.
 9 (0x009) Error/3 Rebuild stopped with error.
 Rebuild terminated abnormally.
 (When abnormality occurs in the SAS interface, this may be notified not during rebuild processing.)
-See "5.6.4 Viewing Logical Drive Information" (→pg.120) to check the current status of the logical drive.
-For Critical state: See "6.2.2 Replacing a Failed Hard Disk Drive [GAM]" (→pg.136) to replace the hard disk drive and perform the rebuild again.
-For Offline state: Contact an office listed in the "Contact Information" of "Start Guide".
+See "5.6.4 Viewing Logical Drive Information" (→pg.118) to check the current status of the logical drive. • For Critical state: See "6.2.2 Replacing Failed Hard Disk [GAM]" (→pg.132) to replace the hard disk and perform the rebuild again. • For Offline state: Contact an office listed in the "Contact Information" of "Start Guide".
 10 (0x00A) Error/3 Rebuild stopped with error.
 New device failed.
-Rebuild terminated abnormally due to a failure found on the target hard disk drive for the rebuild.
-See "6.2.2 Replacing a Failed Hard Disk Drive [GAM]" (→pg.136) to replace the hard disk drive and perform a rebuild.
+Rebuild terminated abnormally due to a failure found on the target hard disk for the rebuild.
+See "6.2.2 Replacing Failed Hard Disk [GAM]" (→pg.132) to replace the hard disk and perform a rebuild.
+11 (0x00B) Error/3 Rebuild stopped because logical drive failed.
+Rebuild terminated abnormally due to failures in multiple hard disks.
+Contact an office listed in the "Contact Information" of "Start Guide".